Stanford holds off Arizona 54-53 to win women’s NCAA title

 SAN ANTONIO (AP) — Tara VanDerveer hugged each of her Stanford players as they climbed the ladder to cut down the nets, capping a taxing whirlwind journey and ending an exhaustive championship drought for the Cardinal.

-After 29 years overall and including having to be on the road for 10 weeks this season because of the coronavirus, VanDerveer and the Cardinal are NCAA women’s basketball champions again.
+It took 29 years, that included 10 weeks on the road this season because of the coronavirus, for VanDerveer and the Cardinal to be crowned NCAA women’s basketball champions again.

+“We had some special karma going for us,” VanDerveer said.
+“Had the comeback against Louisville, dodge a bullet against South Carolina, dodge bullet against Arizona.
+Sometimes you have to be lucky.
+I’ll admit it, we were very fortunate to win.”

-Haley Jones scored 17 points and Stanford beat Arizona 54-53, giving the Cardinal and their Hall of Fame coach their first national championship in 29 years on Sunday night.
+Haley Jones scored 17 points and Stanford beat Arizona 54-53, giving the Cardinal and their Hall of Fame coach their first national championship since 1992 on Sunday night.

 “Getting through all the things we got through, we’re excited to win the COVID championship,” VanDerveer said. ”The other one was not quite as close, the last one.
 But we’re really excited.
 No one knows the score, no one knows who scored, it’s a national championship.”